 This is an unusual depiction of the Prophet Muhammad from an Islamic manuscript.
-It comes from a miniature made to illustrate a royal copy of the poems of the celebrated Persian poet Nizami, and depicts the Prophet's journey to heaven on the angelic steed, Buraq.
+It is one of fourteen full page illustrations included in a copy of the poems of the celebrated Persian poet Nizami which was especially created for the Safavid ruler Shah Tahmasp (ruled 1524-76).
+This painting depicts the Prophet's journey to heaven on the angelic steed, Buraq.

 Why are images rare in Islamic literature?